amkhlv/usr/share/notes/programming/Racket/raco.md

 here the flag C<-e> means: also remove the package's distribution file from the uninstalled-package cache

+### Show

+    raco planet show

+shows the current situation.
+Notice that in `raco planet remove -e` , the rest arguments after `-e` can be simply copy-pasted from the output of `raco planet show`.

 ### Development links for Planet

 First, remove the package if it was already installed.
 Then: